trilitech/tezos-developer-docs/docs/tutorials/dapp/part-4.md

 └─────────────┴──────────────────────────────────────┴──────────┴──────────────────┴────────────────────────────────┘
 ```

-7. Test the dapp frontend
+7. Test the dApp frontend

 Regenerate types and run the frontend